Margaret Atwood: Feminism

 In January 2018, Atwood penned the op-ed "Am I a Bad Feminist?" for The Globe and Mail.
 The piece was in response to social media backlash related to Atwood's signature on a 2016 petition calling for an independent investigation into the firing of Steven Galloway, a former University of British Columbia professor accused of sexual harassment and assault by a student.
-While feminist critics denounced Atwood for her support of Galloway, Atwood asserts that her signature was in support of due process in the legal system.
-She has been criticized for her comments surrounding the #MeToo movement, particularly that it is a "symptom of a broken legal system."
+While feminist critics denounced Atwood for her support of Galloway, Atwood asserted that her signature was in support of due process in the legal system.
+She has been criticized for her comments surrounding the #MeToo movement, particularly that it is a "symptom of a broken legal system".

 In 2018, following a partnership between Hulu's adaptation of The Handmaid's Tale and women's rights organisation Equality Now, Atwood was honored at their 2018 Make Equality Reality Gala.
 In her acceptance speech she said:

 I am, of course, not a real activist—I'm simply a writer without a job who is frequently asked to speak about subjects that would get people with jobs fired if they themselves spoke.
 You, however, at Equality Now are real activists.
 I hope people will give Equality Now lots and lots of money, today, so they can write equal laws, enact equal laws and see that equal laws are implemented.
 That way, in time, all girls may be able to grow up believing that there are no avenues that are closed to them simply because they are girls.

 In 2019, Atwood partnered with Equality Now for the release of The Testaments.